 Various add-on packages enable RADIUS users to log in to Cumulus Linux switches in a transparent way with minimal configuration.
 There is no need to create accounts or directories on the switch.
-Authentication is handled with PAM and includes login,
+Authentication uses PAM and includes login,

 Install the RADIUS Packages

-cumulus-local-apt-archive repository that is embedded in the Cumulus Linux image.
+cumulus-local-apt-archive repository, which is embedded in the Cumulus Linux image.

 To install the RADIUS packages: